DominicBreuker/pspy/README.md

 Great for enumeration of Linux systems in CTFs.
 Also great to demonstrate your colleagues why passing secrets as arguments on the command line is a bad idea.

-The tool gathers it's info from procfs scans.
+The tool gathers the info from procfs scans.
 Inotify watchers placed on selected parts of the file system trigger these scans to catch short-lived processes.

 ## Getting started